-We propose to enhance suitable neural representations of shape and material parameters with a physical model of the camera that includes the blurring and down-sampling due to the point spread function (PSF).
-This leads to a neural approach for recovering shape and material properties at a resolution that is superior to that of baseline methods and even superior to that of the input images.
-We carefully motivate the choice of representation including the use of volume rendering over surface rendering and propose a generalization of standard approaches via explicitly modeling the PSF.
+We propose to enhance suitable neural representations of shape and material parameters with a physical model of the camera that includes the blurring and down-sampling due to the point spread function.
+This leads to a neural approach for recovering shape, albedo and material properties at a resolution that is superior to that of baseline methods and even superior to that of the input images.
+We carefully motivate the choice of representation including the use of volume rendering over surface rendering and propose an efficient stochastic sampling scheme for modeling the effect of the point spread function.
 In qualitative and quantitative studies we demonstrate that the proposed approach outperforms the state-of-the-art and offers a method for high resolution 3D modeling of shape and appearance even from low-resolution input imagery.